Gambling in the Philippines: Jueteng

-One of the biggest scandals concerning Jueteng involved former Philippine President Joseph Estrada in 2000 called the Juetengate.
+One of the biggest scandals concerning jueteng involved former Philippine President Joseph Estrada in 2000 called the Juetengate.
 Estrada was accused by Senate Minority Leader Teofisto Guingona on October 5, 2000, of receiving cash payouts from jueteng as protection.
-Days later, Luis "Chavit" Singson claimed that, as Estrada's bagman, he had given Estrada around ₱400 million from jueteng collections nationwide.
-This triggered the second EDSA revolution from January 17 to 20, 2001 and the eventual resignation of Joseph Estrada on the last day of the revolution.
+Days later, Luis "Chavit" Singson claimed that, as Estrada's bagman, he had given Estrada around ₱400 million from jueteng collections nationwide, with cockfighting magnate Atong Ang acting as an intermediary in Estrada's jueteng transactions.
+This triggered the second EDSA revolution from January 17 to 20, 2001 and the eventual ouster of Estrada from the presidency.

 Masiao

 A related numbers game, played predominately in Visayas and Mindanao, is known as masiao.
 Masiao originally was played based on radio broadcasts announcing the winning players in jai alai.
 However, as jai alai's popularity has waned, illegal masiao operators now often base their winning numbers on the official ones announced by the PCSO.

 Last Two

 An illegal numbers game where the winning combination is derived from the last two numbers of the first prize of the winning Sweepstakes ticket which comes out during the weekly draw of the Philippine Charity Sweepstakes Office (PCSO), and its variants.